scalecube/scalecube-js/.github/ISSUE_TEMPLATE/bug_report.md

 - OS & Version: [e.g. iOS:11.10...]
 - Browser & Version [e.g. chrome:x..., safari:y..]
 - Device (the full name of the device)
-- SDK [LINK] & [Version]
-- Tenant (string that was used to initialize SDK with)

-#### Credentials

-All the data that is required to get authorized as the specific user.

-#### Approximate time when the bug has happened

-Some bugs might be specific to a trading platform, so the timing may be useful.

 #### Additional context